-- (1) The Board may investigate any complaint at the discretion of the State EMS Director, State EMS Medical Director, or their authorized representative. - (2) If the Board receives a verbal complaint of any matter relating to the regulation of provider services or EMSP, the complainant is deemed to have filed an informal complaint against the provider service or EMSP.
-Should the Board determine that a complaint is valid; the complaint then becomes formal and may warrant action pursuant to this chapter.
-The provider service or EMSP shall comply with any request for records from the OEMS&T within three (3) business days from the date of request. - statement of any matter relating to the regulation of provider services or EMSP, the complainant is deemed to have filed a formal complaint against the provider service or EMSP.
+(1) The Board may investigate any complaint at the discretion of the State EMS Director, State EMS Medical Director, or their authorized representative.

+(2) If the Board receives a verbal complaint of any matter relating to the regulation of provider services or EMSP, the complainant is deemed to have filed an informal complaint against the provider service or EMSP.
+Should the Board determine that a complaint is valid, the complaint then becomes formal and may warrant action pursuant to this chapter.
+The provider service or EMSP shall comply with any request for records from the OEMS within three business days from the date of request.

+(3) If the Board receives a written and signed statement of any matter relating to the regulation of provider services or EMSP, the complainant is deemed to have filed a formal complaint against the provider service or EMSP.
 Within ten days of receipt of the complaint, a designated representative of the Board shall inform the provider service or EMSP that a formal complaint has been filed.
 The personnel or organization shall be informed of the nature of the allegations made and the potential rule violation.
-The provider service or EMSP shall comply with any request for records from the OEMS&T within three (3) business days from the date of request. - (4) If the Board determines that a formal complaint filed is valid or not valid, the Board shall render a written decision to all parties involved of its findings. - (5) The Board may issue a request for an interview with the provider service or EMSP if evidence indicates that grounds for action exist.
-The request shall state the date and time for the interview. - (6) If the Board determines that evidence warrants action or if the provider service or EMSP refuses to attend the informal interview, the Director shall institute formal proceedings and hold a hearing pursuant to §22-18-6, Code of Ala.
-1975. - (7) If the Board determines disciplinary action is appropriate, the Board may take action up to and including license revocation.
+The provider service or EMSP shall comply with any request for records from the OEMS within three business days from the date of request.

+(4) After the Board investigates a formal complaint, the Board shall render a written decision to all parties involved of its findings.

+(5) The Board may issue a request for an interview with the provider service or EMSP if evidence indicates that grounds for action exist.
+The request shall state the date and time for the interview.

+(6) If the Board determines that evidence warrants action or if the provider service or EMSP refuses to attend the interview, the OEMS Director shall institute formal proceedings and hold a hearing pursuant to §22-18-6, Code of Ala.
+1975.

+(7) If the Board determines disciplinary action is appropriate, the Board may take action up to and including license revocation.